 C. The translation of land use and land cover or other source information into a surface roughness distribution shall be consistent with current state-of-the-science and shall be implemented with appropriate geographic-information-system data.

-D. With respect to multi-story buildings, the model windfield shall account for the effects of the vertical variation of winds if not accounted for in the vulnerability functions.
+D. With respect to multi-story buildings, the hurricane model windfield shall account for the effects of the vertical variation of winds if not accounted for in the vulnerability functions.

-Purpose: This standard requires that the windfield model be implemented consistently with a contemporary land use and land cover distribution and with the vertical distribution of the hurricane boundary layer winds where applicable.
+Purpose: The windfield model is to be implemented consistently with a contemporary land use and land cover distribution and with the vertical distribution of the hurricane boundary layer winds where applicable.
 The resulting surface windfield is required to be representative of historical storms in Florida and neighboring states.

-Note: The NLCD products are created by the Multi-Resolution Land Characteristics (MRLC) Consortium, a partnership of Federal agencies led by the U.S. Geological Survey (USGS) and are updated every five years.

-The methodology for treating both historical and stochastic storm sets is to be documented, including any variations between these storm sets.

 Relevant Forms: G-2, Meteorological Standards Expert Certification

 M-2, Maps of Maximum Winds

+A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data)

-A-2, Base Hurricane Storm Set Statewide Losses
+A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data)

 Disclosures

-Provide a rotational windspeed (y-axis) versus radius (x-axis) plot of the average or default symmetric wind profile used in the model and justify the choice of this wind profile.
+Provide a rotational windspeed (y-axis) versus radius (x-axis) plot of the average or default symmetric wind profile used in the hurricane model and justify the choice of this wind profile.
+If the windfield represents a modification from the previous submission, plot the old and new profiles on the same figure using consistent inputs.
+Describe variations between the old and new profiles with references to historical storms.

-If the model windfield has been modified in any way from the previous submission, provide a rotational windspeed (y-axis) versus radius (x-axis) plot of the average or default symmetric wind profile for both the new and old functions.
-The choice of average or default symmetric wind profile must be consistent for the new and old functions.

-If the model windfield has been modified in any way from the previous submission, describe variations between the new and old windfield functions with reference to historical storms.

-Describe how the vertical variation of winds is accounted for in the model where applicable.
+Describe how the vertical variation of winds is accounted for in the hurricane model where applicable.
 Document and justify any difference in the methodology for treating historical and stochastic storm sets.

-Describe the relevance of the formulation of gust factor(s) used in the model.
+Describe the relevance of the formulation of gust factor(s) used in the hurricane model.

 Identify all non-meteorological variables (e.g., surface roughness, topography) that affect windspeed estimation.

-Provide the collection and publication dates of the land use and land cover data used in the model and justify their timeliness for Florida.
+Provide the collection and publication dates of the land use and land cover data used in the hurricane model and justify their timeliness for Florida.

 Describe the methodology used to convert land use and land cover information into a spatial distribution of roughness coefficients in Florida and neighboring states.